wangyibo0308/mpfuzz-2/readme.md

 This document provides the instructions to reproduce 2 experiments of MPFUZZ, namely experiment E1 and experiment E2 as described below.

-For more details of MPFUZZ please refer to the paper "Understanding Ethereum Mempool Security under Asymmetric DoS by Symbolized Stateful Fuzzing" published in USENIX'24: https://arxiv.org/pdf/2312.02642.
-The artifact details is described in USENIX Security ’24 Artifact Appendix: Understanding Ethereum Mempool Security under Asymmetric DoS by Symbolized Stateful Fuzzing.
+For more details of MPFUZZ please refer to the paper "Toward Automated Discovery of Asymmetric Mempool DoS in Blockchains" published in IEEE Transactions on Software Engineering, 2026: https://ieeexplore.ieee.org/document/11543216.
+The paper is also attached in this repository.

-This work is licensed under a Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/.